phreeza/manuscript_axon_potentials/doc/manuscript.md

 further away from the trunk it is no longer distinguishable from the background activity.-->

-To understand the contributions related to individual spikes, we next turned our attention to the high-frequency range.
-We calculated the MUA of the response, which contains the high-frequency (>1 kHz) components, and is thought to reflect spiking activity in extracellular recordings.
-The MUA did not show a double-lobe, but rather appeared like an ellipsoid centered at the terminal zone ([@fig:bigtree]D).
+To understand the EFP contributions related to individual spikes, we next turned our attention to the high-frequency range.
+The MUA of the response, which contains the high-frequency (>1 kHz) components, is thought to reflect spiking activity when calculated in extracellular recordings.
+In out example in [@fig:bigtree], the MUA did not show a double-lobe, but rather appeared like an ellipsoid centered at the terminal zone ([@fig:bigtree]D).

 The shape of the MUA response was not modulated heavily in space, the main change across locations lies in the scaling of the amplitude ([@fig:bigtree]E).
 The amplitude decays with radial distance from the trunk.
-The amplitude reaches its maximum at the middle of the fiber bundle.
+In the axial direction, the amplitude reaches its maximum at the middle of the fiber bundle.

-The longitudinal behaviour is further examined in [@fig:bigtree]F. The amplitude of the MUA component (red trace) changes its amplitude in the longitudinal direction in accordance to the local number of fibers (black histogram).
-It has an approximately constant amplitude along the nerve trunk and then increases in amplitude as the number of fibers is increased by bifurcations.
+The axial behaviour is further examined in [@fig:bigtree]F. The amplitude of the MUA component (black trace) changes its amplitude in the longitudinal direction in accordance to the local number of fibers (green histogram).
+The local number of fibers and the MUA amplitude are both constant along the nerve trunk.
+Both measures then increases in amplitude as the number of fibers is increased by bifurcations.
 As the fibers terminate and the number of fibers decreases, so does the amplitude of the MUA.

-We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP.
-Both appear to be related to anatomy, though each in a different way.
-Together, these relationships suggest that the particular branching and terminating structure of the axon bundle may give rise to a dipolar field potential.
+We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP, i.e. LFP and MUA.The particular branching and terminating structure of the axon bundle may give rise to a dipolar field potential.

 Effects of bifurcations and terminations on distance scaling behaviour of EFPs
 --------

-Because dipolar fields are associated with a longer spatial reach than the quadrupolar fields typically associated with axonal spikes, we decided to investigate the effect of axon structure on the spatial reach of the frequency components ([@fig:distscaling]).
-To do this we performed a further simulation of an axon bundle.
-In this case we simulated two versions of the axon bundle, one containing a terminal zone with bifurcations, and one without bifurcations in which a fixed number of fibers arrives and then terminates.
+Because dipolar fields have a weaker spatial decay than quadrupolar fields, which are typically associated with axonal spikes, we investigated the effect of axon structure on the spatial reach of the EFP.
+Motivated by the fundamentally different behaviour of the low-frequency LFP and the high-frequency MUA, we differentiated between these frequency components ([@fig:distscaling]).
+To do this, we performed further simulations of an axon bundle.
+As before, we simulated an axon bundle containing a terminal zone with bifurcations and terminations.
+Moreover, as a control, we also simulated an axon bundle without bifurcations in which a fixed number of fibers arrives and then terminates.

-To avoid confounding effects in the spatial reach of the potentials due to the arrangement of axon branches, and afford better analytic tractability, we transitioned to a simplified model of the axon bundle.
+To avoid confounding effects in the spatial reach of the potentials due to the specific arrangement of axon branches in a single realization of an axon tree, and to afford better analytic tractability, we transitioned to a simpler model of the axon bundle.
 This model omitted the radial fanning out of the bundle in the terminal zone used in the simulation of [@fig:bigtree].
-Furthermore, the simplified model discarded the detailed conductance-based simulation of the membrane potential, and instead assumed a given membrane potential travelling along the axon trunk with constant propagation velocity.
+Furthermore, the simplified model discarded the detailed conductance-based simulation of the membrane potential, and instead assumed a fixed membrane potential waveform travelling along the axon trunk with constant propagation velocity.
 Using linear cable theory, it was then possible to calculate the membrane currents necessary for determination of the EFP.
 The simplified model also allowed us to consider a continuous number of fibers instead of simulating discrete bifurcations and bifurcations.
 While highly simplified, this model captures all effects described for the more complex model so far.
 All following simulations are based on this simplified model.

 The dipole-like component observed in [@fig:bigtree] had it's dipole axis aligned with the axon trunk.
 We therefore expected the field potential to decay